codyduval/codyduval.github.io/_posts/2015-01-10-dci-rails-part2.md

 ---
 layout:     post
-title:      "DCI in Rails, Part 2"
+title:      "DCI Flavored Rails, Part 2"
 date:       2015-01-10
-summary:    "The pros & cons of DCI inside Rails"
+summary:    "Part 2: The implementation, and its pros & cons."
 categories: rails
 ---
 Head over to [Part 1]({% post_url 2015-01-03-dci-rails-part-1 %}) for a summary of the core concepts behind the Data, Context, & Interaction architectural pattern.
-Below is how I implemented DCI in Rails, and the pros and cons that come with it.
+Below you'll find how I implemented DCI in Rails, and the pros and cons that come with it.

 ###Start with a Use Case
 For this experiment, we'll build an application to manage sign-ups at a play space for children.
 In DCI, Contexts encapsulate a single use case.
-For our app, we'll build our first DCI context around the following use case:
+We'll structure our first DCI context around the following use case:

 **Name:** Register Child for a Play Session